Inverse Tangent Calculator

 Answers to common questions about inverse tangent calculations

-The inverse tangent of 1 is 45° (or π/4 radians, approximately 0.7854 radians).
-This result means tan(45°) = 1, which occurs in a right triangle where the opposite and adjacent sides have equal length.
-The value arctan(1) = 45° is one of the most frequently referenced values in trigonometry, algebra, and phase angle calculation in electronics.
+The inverse tangent of 1 is 45° (or π/4 radians).
+This is because tan(45°) = 1.
+In a right triangle where the opposite and adjacent sides are equal, the angle is 45°.

-Tan converts an angle into a ratio, while inverse tan converts a ratio into an angle.
-The tangent function maps degrees or radians to a real number.
-The inverse tangent (arctan) reverses this mapping.
-Tan has a periodic domain with excluded values, while inverse tan accepts every real number and always returns an angle in the range (−90°, 90°).
+Tan converts an angle into a ratio (opposite/adjacent), while inverse tan (arctan) converts a ratio back into an angle.
+Tan is periodic and can produce any real number, while arctan always returns a unique angle in the range (−90°, 90°).

 Yes.
 A slope ratio is the same as opposite over adjacent in a right triangle.
 Enter your rise as the opposite side and your run as the adjacent side and the tool returns the angle of inclination in both degrees and radians.